giusguerrini/xwterm/README.md

 array of key/value pairs.
 The most important keys are:

 - nLines : number of text lines (default 25)
-- nColumns : number o characters in a line (default 80)
+- nColumns : number of characters in a line (default 80)
 - divId : the ID of the div where you want the terminal to be placed (default "", which means that the constructor will create a div by itself)